Skvare/com.skvare.dedupesetting/README.md

 ![Screenshot](/images/screenshot.png)

-Functionality to change Deupe rule on different civicrm component which are hardcoded in civicrm core.
-This extension provide custom setting to change dedupe rule for profile, civicrm contribution page and uf match sync process.
+Functionality to change Dedupe rule on different civicrm components which are hardcoded in civicrm core.
+This extension provides custom setting to change dedupe rule for profile, civicrm contribution page and uf match sync process.

 ## Requirements

 * PHP v7.0+